HKFree/UserDB/readme.md

 - s = structures (applied always)
 - b = basic-data (eg. lists-of-values, applied always)
-- d = dummy-data (eg. testing records, applied only when `--production` omitted, should not be run on production)
+- d = dummy-data (eg. testing records, applied only when `debugMode` is enabled, should not be run on production)

 ### Applying changes

-Make sure the cache is clean by running `rm -rf temp/cache` and run `php www/index.php migrations:continue --production` in order to apply the change-scripts to the DB configured in neon config.
+Make sure the cache is clean by running `rm -rf temp/cache` and run `php www/index.php migrations:continue` (while paying attention to deactivated `debugMode`) in order to apply the change-scripts to the DB configured in neon config.

 #### On development or testing machines

-Omit `--production` when you want to apply dummy-data scripts too (on development or testing machine).
+As mentioned - when `debugMode` is enabled (as is default), dummy data are loaded.

 You can run `php www/index.php migrations:reset` in order to drop all tables in the database and create them from scratch running all change-scripts.
 Run it on dev/test machine in order to test that the whole schema is completely described in change-scripts.
 DO NOT RUN IN PRODUCTION!
 WILL DELETE ALL DATA!